-Most lodges try and vary the dinner venues to make each evening a little different, though most will try and get guests to have a “boma” at least once during their stay.
-Although bomas take various forms, the idea remains the same, dining outside, under the stars around a roaring campfire, the quintessential African safari experience (Boma dinners are less likely during the summer months when it is too hot to sit around a fire, and the risk of thunderstorms greater)
+Most lodges try and vary the dinner venues to make each evening a little different.
+Most will try and get guests to have a “boma” at least once during their stay.
+Although bomas take various forms, the idea remains the same.
+Dining outside, under the stars around a roaring campfire, the quintessential African safari experience (Boma dinners are less likely during the summer months when it is too hot to sit around a fire, and the risk of thunderstorms greater)

 After dinner, relax around the fire and regale in stories of the day’s sightings before finally heading back to your room for a well earned rest, remember there will be a knock at the door very early to start all over again!